 Strong emotions can make dogs tremble or shake.
 If you notice that your dog’s trembling starts and stops in specific situations (like at the vet, when guests are visiting, or on walks), there’s a good chance that there’s an emotional reason for your dog’s shaking.
 Even if this is caused by excitement instead of fear, it’s a good idea to get help teaching your dog to feel relaxed.

-In this case, it’s often best to see a Certified Dog Behavior Consultant to learn how to help your dog feel more relaxed in a given situation.
-Skip the local obedience trainer, since they’re more skilled at teaching commands than changing emotions.
+In this case, consider seeing a veterinary behaviorist or Certified Dog Behavior Consultant to learn how to help your dog feel more relaxed in a given situation.
+It may be best to skip the local obedience trainer since they’re more skilled at teaching commands than changing emotions.

-Your dog behavior consultant may suggest that you speak to your vet about behavioral medications for your dog if it seems like the behavior modification protocols aren’t helping much.
+Behavioral medications may be recommended for your dog if it seems like the behavior modification protocols aren’t helping much.

 Diseases or Medical Reasons

 There are a lot of scary diseases out there that can cause your dog to shake.
-Distemper, neurological diseases, kidney disease, and seizure disorders (as well as many, many more diseases) can all cause shaking in dogs.
+Distemper, neurological diseases, low blood calcium, toxin exposure, and seizure disorders (as well as many, many more diseases) can all cause shaking in dogs.

 Treatment for a shaking dog will vary based on the underlying cause.
 For a dog that's cold or excited, treatment may be as simple as warming her up or calming her down.
 If that's not helping, it's probably time to see a vet.